-Self-employed people do not have Social Security (FICA) taxes withheld by persons hiring them for a particular job.
-If you have self-employment income net earnings of \$400 or more, you must report your earnings on Schedule SE, Self-Employment Tax.
+In addition to income tax, you must pay self-employment tax (SE tax) on the net earnings reported on Schedule C. If you have self-employment income of \$400 or more, you must report your earnings on Schedule SE, Self-Employment Tax.
 The tax rate is 15.3 percent.
-The rate consists of two parts: 12.4 percent for Social Security and 2.9 percent for Medicare of the first \$118,500 (2016).
+The rate consists of two parts: 12.4 percent for Social Security and 2.9 percent for Medicare of the first \$128,400 (2018).
 There is also a Medicare surtax that applies to higher income taxpayers.
 Don't forget to deduct half your self-employment tax as a business expense when you figure your adjusted gross income.
 This deduction is reported on line 27 of your Form 1040.
+Self-employment taxes can be an ugly surprise, so it's important to plan ahead.